-2. Scope of Policy
+- 2. Scope of Policy - a.

-- a.
 This policy applies to Information and Communications Technology (ICT) that is developed, procured, or utilized by NSHE and its institutions for NSHE programs, services, instructional materials, or activities.
-ICT includes, but is not limited to, computer hardware and software, operating systems, computer or web-based information and applications, cellular and mobile apps, enterprise applications, learning management systems, telecommunication products, information kiosks and transaction machines, World Wide Web sites (including web pages, web applications, and web content), multimedia, and office equipment. - b.
-With respect to this policy, "accessible" means that individuals with disabilities are able to independently acquire the same information, engage in the same interactions, and enjoy the same benefits and services within the same timeframe as their nondisabled peers, with substantially equivalent ease of use.
+ICT includes, but is not limited to, computer hardware and software, operating systems, computer or web-based information and applications, mobile apps, enterprise applications, learning management systems, telecommunication products, information kiosks and transaction machines, web sites (including web pages, web applications, and web content), multimedia content, office equipment, and electronic documents. - b.
 If an ICT cannot be made accessible due to technical infeasibility or undue financial or administrative burden, "equally effective alternate access" must be provided in a timely manner.
 "Equally effective alternate access" means an alternative format, medium, or other aid that timely and accurately communicates the same content as does the original format or medium, and which is appropriate to an individual's disability.
 To provide equally effective alternate access, alternatives are not required to produce the identical result or level of achievement for individuals with and without disabilities, but must provide appropriate auxiliary aids and services as necessary to afford individuals with disabilities an equal opportunity to obtain the same result, gain the same benefit, or reach the same level of achievement, in the most integrated setting appropriate to their needs. - c.
-NSHE and its institutions are not required to take any action that results in a fundamental alteration in the nature of a service, program, or activity or in undue financial or administrative burden pursuant to this policy, but must nevertheless ensure, to the maximum extent possible, that qualified students with disabilities receive the benefits or services provided by NSHE and its institutions.
-Each president or the president's designee who has budgetary authority may approve exceptions to this policy based on a determination that the action would result in a fundamental alteration or undue burden. - d.
-Except as otherwise provided herein, this policy does not apply to ICT utilized and intended solely for internal institutional operations, except to the extent accessibility is required for an individual with a disability.
+NSHE and its institutions are not required to take any action that results in a fundamental alteration in the nature of a service, program, or activity or in undue financial or administrative burden pursuant to this policy, but must nevertheless ensure, to the maximum extent possible, that individuals with disabilities receive the benefits or services provided by NSHE and its institutions.
+Each president or the president's designee who has budgetary authority may approve exceptions to this policy based on a determination that the action would result in a fundamental alteration or undue burden. - 3.
+Institutional Policies and Procedures